Bigdata-com/bigdata-risk-analyzer/README.md

 export OPENAI_API_KEY=<openai-api-key-here>
 ```

-Then, the following command will start the brief service locally on port 8000.
+Then, the following command will start the risk analyzer service locally on port 8000.
 ```bash
 uv run -m bigdata_risk_analyzer
 ```